liweisu59/blog/src/content/blog/01-build-english/index.md

 ---
-title: "Build English From Ground"
+title: "[Archive]Build English From Ground"
 description: "Jump into English!"
 date: "Apr 1 2025"
 ---

 ![build language from kid](banner.png)

+> This post is tagged as archive, for it's only a way for students, not for worker.

 For improving my knowledge and English, I decide to follow the timeline, walk through the raise-up experience like a American boy born in 00s.